sap-tutorials/Tutorials/tutorials/cp-trial-quick-onboarding/cp-trial-quick-onboarding.md

 - using the left hand-side navigation,
 - or using the breadcrumbs at the top of the page.

 There are certain actions you can perform at each hierarchical level (global account, subaccount, space etc.).
-We will refer to the sum of these actions as a **scope**.
+The sum of these actions is referred to as a **scope**.
 For example, when you are in a global account, you can add global account members, create subaccounts, and add entitlements to subaccounts.
 They represent the **global account scope**.

 This scope is reflected in both the left hand-side navigation and the breadcrumbs.
 This step helps you understand how to use both of them together to navigate through the cockpit in the most efficient way possible.